-The numbers of dogs in the UK have soared since lockdown, and now it is estimated that there are 12.5 million dogs in the country, with a third of all households owning at least one.
+The numbers of dogs in the UK have soared since lockdown, and now it’s estimated there are 12.5 million dogs in the country, with a third of all households owning at least one.

-This means that all children will come into contact with dogs at some time – whether at home, when visiting friends and family, or just when out and about.
+This means all children will come into contact with dogs at some time.
+This could be at home, when visiting friends and family, or just when out and about.

 Whether as dog lovers we like it or not, dogs are a hazard – and they are especially so for children.
 They have teeth, claws, a mind of their own, and even the most friendly and playful, especially if not trained, can knock a child over or just get over-excited.
 So how can parents teach their children how to be safe around dogs – and what do children need to know to have the perfect relationship with the dogs that share their lives, and to grow up to be the dog owners of the future?